ibnuda/fpmortals/manuscript/complete.md

 or we can use the `Generic` macro to help us and let the compiler infer the generic representation

-atau kita dapat menggunakan makro `Generic` agar kompiler dapat menebak representasi generiknya
+atau kita dapat menggunakan makro `Generic` agar kompilator dapat menebak representasi generiknya

 {lang="text"}